bregaldo/pywst/README.md

-# PyWST : WST and RWST for astrophysics
+# PyWST: WST and RWST for astrophysics

 PyWST is a public Python package designed to perform statistical analyses of two-dimensional data with the Wavelet Scattering Transform (WST) and the Reduced Wavelet Scattering Transform (RWST).